zhast/aragon_technical/README.md

 - Created API endpoints for image operations
 - Implemented frontend with React.js for image upload and display
 - Added image validation service for resolution, blur, and similarity checks
-- Implemented HEIC to JPEG conversion
+- Implemented HEIC to JPEG conversion (now enabled)
 - Set up real-time feedback for image validation status
 - Created an image gallery to display uploaded images with status
 - Fixed port configuration between frontend and backend